 The extract is sent to the drying tower, where it is pumped to its top.
-In parallel, there is injection of hot air (around 200° C or more to cause water evaporation to start)
+Meanwhile, there is an injection of hot air (around 200° C or more to cause water evaporation to start)

-The extract is injected, by means of a spray, in droplets that form small spheres, and the water contained in these extract particules are evaporated during their fall within the tower.
+The extract is injected, by means of a spray, in droplets that form small spheres, and the water contained in these extract particules is evaporated during their fall within the tower.